-Conceptual cost estimates are prepared, and the total needed cost to build, operate, and maintain this system is identified. ; however, tThis system has no fiscal constraints.
+Conceptual cost estimates are prepared, and the total amount of funding needed cost to build, operate, and maintain this system is identified. ; however, tThis system has no fiscal constraints.
 The Metro Vision transportation system becomes the starting point for defining the fiscally constrained RTP.